-Now that you are aware of the complications which can arise due to diabetes, you need to maintain your condition as best as you can.
+Now that we are aware of the complications which can arise due to diabetes, we need to maintain our condition as best as we can.

 Treating these complications is all about slowing down the damage, which can include taking certain medications and, in some cases, surgery.

 Treat cholesterol and high blood pressure, maintain blood sugar levels, don’t smoke, make the right dietary choices, and, if you happen to be overweight or obese, you’ll be doing your health a huge favor by losing some of that weight.